 - Dissertation (minimum of nine credits)

 Admission to the Ph.D. in PreK-12 education program is based on several factors, including candidates’ past academic performance, future academic or research goals, as well as program resources.
-Candidates must posses a master’s degree and gain recommendation by faculty in the educational leadership, literacy education, and prevention and intervention studies programs.
+Candidates must posses a master’s degree and gain recommendation by faculty in either the Literacy or Prevention and Intervention Studies programs.
 An interview may or may not be required.
-Prospective students are encouraged to submit applications to the University of Maine Graduate School by January 15 in order to receive priority consideration for fellowships and graduate assistant positions.
-The regular College of Education and Human Development application deadline is March 1.
+For application deadlines, please check with the program coordinator for your desired concentration.
+Applications must be submitted through the University of Maine Graduate School.
 Application requirements:

 - UMaine Graduate School application

 - An essay (300-500 words) on academic and personal goals, including an special interest the candidate would like to pursue now or in the future

 - At least one letter of recommendation from a faculty member